-Located in the state of California, Richmond is a medium-sized city with a population of 108,303 inhabitants.
-With a population density of 3,603 people per square mile, Richmond is well above the nation's average density level.
+Located in the state of California, Richmond is a medium-sized city with a population of 108,303 people.
+Richmond has a population density of 3,603 people per square mile.
+This would be considered well above the national population density level.
 More than a quarter of the residents of Richmond identify themselves as Hispanic or Latino, and 35% of the population speak Spanish as their primary or secondary language.

 Whether you’re moving to a new town to be closer to family, friends or for a new job, living in Richmond could be a positive experience compared to other cities in California if you know where to look.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
 Finding the best places to live in Richmond and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes crime, health & safety, housing and other important metrics.

 With a livability score of 63/100, Richmond is ranked #13,981 in the United States and #452 in California.
 There are seven total categories that generate the livability score.
 Richmond scores well for employment (B+) and housing (B+).
 Unfortunately for Richmond, there are some categories for which it does not rank well, this includes: amenities (F), crime (F), cost of living (F) and education (F).

 For buyers, real estate will be the largest purchase they ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Richmond apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.